vipariox/480-Final-Project/README.md

 ## *Research Question, Background, and Problems*

+Our research question is ____.

+The background to this question>

+Problems that need to be addressed/that arose.

 ## *Data Collection and Preperation*

 In order to answer our question, we collected tweets from